BUILDING A SAGA S-STYLE

 The humbucker is a Seymour Duncan Dimebucker, which is killer.
 I finished it off by shaping the headstock like a Tele instead of a Strat headstock.

 The guitar is amazing to say the least.
 I hope you can put these images on your site.
 I am very pleased and proud of my work.
-My next saga project is going to be a Tele kit.
+My next saga project is going to be a T-Style kit.
 I really love Tele's and really want to build another one of the Saga kits.
 I build plenty of guitars & am always making changes...

 By the way: I didn't use any of the pick ups, electrical wiring, pots, tuners, or pick guard from the kit.